tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   nn.add(Dense(units=number_classes, activation="sigmoid"))
   ```

-* After presenting the model summary, it's compiled and trained with `100` epochs to compare the results with the previous example where only one neuron was used.
+* After presenting the model summary, it's compiled and trained with `100` epochs to compare the results with the previous example, where only one neuron was used.

 ```python
 # Compile model